What are the duties of the executor of a will?

 Being the executor of a will – step-by-step

 Every will is different, and the tasks that can confront executors are unpredictable, with some far more challenging than others.
-But there are some duties that the executor will be responsible for with most, if not all, wills:
+But here are the steps that the executor must take with most, if not all, wills:

 Check the will and paperwork to see whether the deceased had any insurance or a pre-paid plan that will help pay for their funeral.